Phazzie/autoclick/docs/advanced_features_implementation_plan.md

 4. **Reporting and Analytics**: Basic workflow statistics are collected, but comprehensive reporting and analytics are not completed.

-5. **Data Source System**: Data source interfaces and basic implementations are partially completed, but data mapping and data-driven execution are not completed.
+5. **Data Source System**: Completed.
+Data source interfaces and implementations (CSV, JSON, Memory) are implemented, along with data mapping and data-driven execution.

 6. **Screenshot Capture**: Completed.
 The system can capture, save, and manage screenshots in different modes (full screen, element, region).